AVEVA/sample-adh-authentication_authorization-dotnet/README.md

 ### Prerequisites

-- Register an Authorization Code client in ADH and ensure that the registered client in ADH contains `https://127.0.0.1:54567/signin-oidc` in the list of RedirectUris.
+- Register an Authorization Code client in Cds and ensure that the registered client in Cds contains `https://127.0.0.1:54567/signin-oidc` in the list of RedirectUris.
 - Configure the sample using the file [appsettings.placeholder.json](AuthorizationCodeFlow/appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
 - Replace the placeholders in the `appsettings.json` file with your Tenant Id and Client Id obtained from registration.
 The username and password fields are used for testing and can be left as is.
 - Note: As a test, a request is made against the users endpoint.
 If the tenant being used has strict mode enabled and the client does not have Tenant Admin permissions, the test will fail.
 In this case, it is recommended to change the url to a type or a stream that the client has permission to access.